-- (a) Investigate the impact of female executive gender pay disparity on the quality of work-life - (b) Analyse the theoretical dynamics that underscore executive gender pay difference - (c) Explore Female representation in management positions and its effect on pay differences
+i.
+To investigate the impact of female executive gender pay disparity on the quality of work-life ii.
+To critically analyse the theoretical dynamics that underscore executive gender pay difference iii.
+To explore Female representation in management positions and its effect on pay differences